CodePath-Team-5/SCHOOL-Q-A/README.md

     * Get a list of posts
         * (When click on particular post) -> Post's content screen
             * Get list of answers for that particular post
+            * User can add text answer to Comment box.
-            * User can add answer to Comment box
+                * (optional) user can add image along with the text as their answer to the Comment box

-            *
+* (optional) User's favorite posts tab
+    *  Keep track of posts user are interested in
+        *  Update user if someone add answers to 'favorite' posts
 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>